P. L. Light Systems Expert Articles: What is the Difference Between Metal Halide and Ceramic Metal Halide Grow Lights?

 What are CMH lamps?

 The largest difference between MH and CMH lamps is the Ceramic or “C” in CMH.
-This refers to the arc tube material, which is made of a ceramic material – similar to what is used for HPS lamps.
-This material is more stable than the quartz glass used in MH lamps, along with being able to withstand much higher temperatures and is more resistant to the aggressive salts.
-By using a higher temperature inside the arc tube, the efficiency, colour stability and overall light maintenance are greatly improved.
+This refers to the arc tube made of a ceramic material, similar to what is used for HPS lamps.
+This material is more stable than the quartz glass used in MH lamps, can withstand much higher temperatures, and is more resistant to aggressive salts.
+With a higher temperature inside the arc tube, the efficiency, color stability, and overall light maintenance are greatly improved.

-With CMH lamps, because of its design, you get a more balanced spectrum of light, similar to sunlight, which helps your plants grow and develop like they would outdoors.
-In addition, when it comes to people and work environment, CMH lamps have a higher colour rendering index (CRI) making for a more pleasant work environment, along with being able to assess plant health easier in sole source lighting conditions.
+With CMH lamps, because of their design, you get a more balanced spectrum of light, similar to sunlight.
+This helps your plants grow and develop as they would outdoors.
+In addition, when it comes to people and work environment, CMH lamps have a higher color rendering index (CRI), making for a more pleasant work environment.
+Workers can also better assess plant health in sole source lighting conditions.

-With the broad spectrum emitted by CMH lamps, you can also see many advantages in the morphogenesis of the plants, including the production of terpenes, flavonoids and other secondary metabolites from the UV and blue wavelengths.
-However, because of the lower emittance of red wavelengths compared to HPS lamps, it is not recommended as a flowering or production spectrum (unless you are growing leafy greens or herbs).
-A good option, if you want the added benefits of CMH lamps in your production cycle, would be to install a hybrid HPS-CMH system so you are getting the most balanced spectrum including that higher red for the flowering response.
+With the broad spectrum emitted by CMH lamps, you can see many advantages in the morphogenesis of the plants, including the production of terpenes, flavonoids, and other secondary metabolites from the UV and blue wavelengths.
+However, due to the lower emittance of red wavelengths compared to HPS lamps, CMH grow lights are not recommended as a flowering or production spectrum (unless you are growing leafy greens or herbs).
+A good option, if you want the added benefits of CMH lamps in your production cycle, would be to install a hybrid HPS-CMH system so you get the most balanced spectrum, including that higher red for the flowering response.

-Another advantage when using the CMH lamp, is the lower wattage – it is only 315 watts, compared to a metal halide lamp which is often 600-1000 watts.
-Having a lower wattage means you can get closer to the crop canopy without burning and you will have greater energy efficiencies.
+Another advantage when using the CMH lamp is the lower wattage – only 315 watts compared to a metal halide lamp that is often 600-1000 watts.
+A lower wattage means you can get closer to the crop canopy without burning and have greater energy efficiencies.

 CMH luminaires being used to grow leafy greens in a vertical growing system